Quandela/Perceval/docs/source/providers.rst

 >>> processor = session.build_remote_processor()

-Then, we can attached a toy circuit to send on our session
+Then, we can attach a toy circuit and send it on our session

 >>> processor.set_circuit(pcvl.Circuit(m=2, name="a-toy-circuit") // pcvl.BS.H())
 >>> processor.with_input(pcvl.BasicState("|0,1>"))